trufnetwork/node/tests/extensions/tn_attestation/README.md

 - No network failure simulation
 - Assumes node is always leader

+## Validator trust model

+The attestation payload only contains the canonical bytes and a signature generated by the block leader.
+Consumers **must** already know which validator key(s) they trust and verify the signature against those addresses.
+The attestation does not embed validator metadata, and it is possible for any key holder to sign arbitrary data.
+Production deployments should distribute validator keys out of band and rotate them via node configuration, not through the attestation payload itself.

 For more complex scenarios, see the integration test suite in `../../extensions/tn_attestation/`.